garengh4/create-react-app/README.md

   - 2nd is a setter function to update values of that state var; react updates the var and rerenders => Binding
 - setter function returned by useState is the only way React allows auto biniding and re-rendering
 - React components will only render:
-  - if either theiir parent is forced to re-render or the component is forced using code to re-render
+  - if either their parent is forced to re-render or the component is forced using code to re-render
   - if a seetter function returned by useState is used to update thte state
 - no limit to number of state variables.
 - types of state vars: array, object, number, boolean, strings